Sacred Tinned Pears

 We are all fruits of creation.
 Whether you believe God made us, or we were forged in the death throes of stars – the same truth applies.
 We are made of the same stuff.
 All engaged in the sacred endeavour of becoming and evolving – whether we know it or not.

-However, whilst some fruits flourish; others are not so lucky.
+Whilst some fruits flourish; others are not so lucky.
 Those in the high branches can bask in the sunlight.
 They ripen and fill with seed that has the potential for new life.
 The sun’s warmth and energy doesn’t reach others to the same degree.
 To survive, these fruits surround themselves with a hard layer to protect the soft flesh within.
 These are my tinned pears.
+(I know – a mental analogy – but it’s mine.)

 I’m lucky.
 Fate, the universe, God, The Force, luck (delete where appropriate for you) provided tools that released my potential, and as a result, I live a full life.
 I know many who have not been so fortunate.
 In my job as headteacher, I see underprivileged children underestimated too often for it to be ok.
 I see too much potential in teachers, parents and children wasted because people don’t know how to release their fruit.